cmougan/cmougan.github.io/_pages/about.md

   - /about.html
 ---

-I am deeply excited about applied Machine Learning and its implications in society.
+I have passion for predictive modeling and its implications in society.

 I am very fortunate to have been able to pursue these passions at world-class research and public institutions.